-We consent to the incorporation by reference in Registration Statement Nos.
-333-13075 and 333-103145 on Form S-8 of our report dated November 28, 2007, relating to the consolidated financial statements and financial statement schedule of Rofin- Sinar Technologies Inc. and management's report on the effectiveness of internal control over financial reporting appearing in this Annual Report on Form 10-K of Rofin-Sinar Technologies Inc. for the year ended September 30, 2007.
+We consent to the incorporation by reference in Registration Statement No. 333-13075 and 333-103145 on Form S-8 of our report dated November 28, 2008 (which report expresses an unqualified opinion and includes an explanatory paragraph relating to the adoption of Financial Accounting Standards Board Interpretation No. 48, Accounting for Uncertainty in Income Taxes), to the consolidated financial statements and financial statement schedule of Rofin-Sinar Technologies, Inc. and management's report on the effectiveness of internal control over financial reporting, appearing in this Annual Report on Form 10-K of Rofin-Sinar Technologies Inc. for the year ended September 30, 2008.

-/s/ Deloitte & Touche LLP Detroit, Michigan November 28, 2007
+/s/ Deloitte & Touche LLP Detroit, Michigan November 28, 2008